redstone-finance/redstone-oracles-monorepo/packages/casper-connector/README.md

   - [tests](rust/contracts/tests) directory contains various integration and unit tests of contracts having their WASM-compiled code.
-- [src](src) directory contains the typescript classes, useful for establishing a connection between typescript and casper-network layers.
+- [src](src) directory contains the TypeScript classes, useful for establishing a connection between TypeScript and casper-network layers.
   - See [below](#-connecting-to-the-contract), how to connect to the contract.
 - [test](test) directory contains the TypeScript SDK tests